CompVis/stable-diffusion/docs/index.md

 </div>

-This is a fork of [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion), the open source text-to-image generator.
+This is an implementation of Stable Diffusion, the open source text-to-image and image-to-image generator.
 It provides a streamlined process with various new features and options to aid the image generation process.
 It runs on Windows, Mac and Linux machines, and runs on GPU cards with as little as 4 GB or RAM.

 !!! note